Mahisakapal/k3s-setup-on-t2.micro/README.md

 Install Master
 curl -sfL https://get.k3s.io | sh -s - --no-deploy traefik --write-kubeconfig-mode 644 --node-name k3s-master-01

-# what ever name we give to our master whene join node we have too give same name here we use k3s-master-01 so in join cmd we use same name
+# what ever name we give to our master when join node we have to give same name here we use k3s-master-01 so in join cmd we use same name

 kubectl get  node      # if you run abow cmd on sudo you have use sudo here also k3s kubectl get node   # if you run abow cmd on sudo you have use sudo here also